yulingtianxia/pbxprojHelper/README.md

 You can clone the [source code](https://github.com/yulingtianxia/pbxprojHelper/) of pbxprojHelper, then compile and run it by Xcode.

-You can also download pbxprojHelper.app with its latest [Releases](https://github.com/yulingtianxia/pbxprojHelper/releases) on GitHub.
+You can also download pbxprojHelper.app and pbxproj tool with its latest [Releases](https://github.com/yulingtianxia/pbxprojHelper/releases) on GitHub.

 ### App Store

+Mac App Store link: (Only pbxprojHelper.app)

 https://itunes.apple.com/cn/app/pbxprojhelper/id1160801848